 Did you know…?

-Although considered the most venomous snake in the world, this has never been officially proven.
+Although considered as the most venomous snake in the world, this has never been officially proven.
 It’s venom does make it the most venomous sea snake in the world.
 However, this has also not yet been proven.

 8.)
 Timid and reluctant to bite as they are, they should be left alone.
 A single bite’s venom yield can be potent enough to kill numerous adult humans.
 Their venom has been touted as being stronger than the taipan’s.